 As a B2B business, your potential buyers are like a sleek, moving train.

 They don’t have time to stop and load up on useless cargo.
 They will only slow down to take in your content if it can prove quickly that it’s of great value to them.

-So if your content doesn’t establish relevance and authority fast, showing you’re a professional who knows what’s relevant to them and how to address it, they’ll bounce.
+So if your content doesn’t establish relevance and authority fast, showing you’re a professional (a subject matter expert) who knows what’s relevant to them and how to address it, they’ll bounce.

 This means you won’t even get the chance to convert them into leads.